roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Storage management-CSI/Overview.md

 We recommend that you use NAS file systems as volumes to store log data.

-For more information, see [Use NAS file systems provided by Apsara File Storage NAS](/intl.en-US/User Guide for Kubernetes Clusters/Storage management-CSI/NAS volumes/Use NAS file systems provided by Apsara File Storage NAS.md). |
+For more information, see [Overview](/intl.en-US/User Guide for Kubernetes Clusters/Storage management-CSI/NAS volumes/Overview.md). |
 |OSS|Supported|Not supported|Yes|Shared storage that supports file systems in the user space.|-   Read-only media files such as video and image files

 You can use OSS buckets as volumes to read the preceding types of files.